WipeOS/DataZapper/README.md

 ### Transferring nwipe log files to a USB storage device
 1. Locate the device name of your USB stick from it's model & size.

-For Linux: If the | character isn't displayed properly use loadkeys fr etc to select the correct keyboard if not US qwerty prior to running this pipe command.
+For Linux: If the | character isn't displayed properly, use loadkeys fr etc to select the correct keyboard if not US qwerty prior to running this pipe command.
 ```
 fdisk -l | more
 ```